Anti-aircraft cruiser: Worcester-class cruisers

 Four cruisers were ordered, but only two were laid down in early 1945.
 Neither saw action in World War II, but Worcester served in the Korean War, used as a conventional cruiser for ground support.
 In the U.S. Navy, they were classified as light cruisers (CL).

 The project prioritized armor and main caliber artillery.
 Designers focused on protection against air bombs, equipping the ships with two armored decks: an upper deck (22–25 mm) to trigger bomb fuzes and a lower deck (89 mm).
-The standout feature was the artillery—twelve 152 mm universal guns in six turrets, with a 78° elevation angle for effective anti-aircraft fire.
+The standout feature was the artillery—twelve 152 mm dual-purpose guns in six turrets, with a 78° elevation angle for effective anti-aircraft fire.
 The guns could briefly achieve 12 rounds per minute but were unreliable, with overly heavy and slow turrets.
 The main caliber was to be supplemented by 20 mm and 40 mm guns, but during construction, these were replaced with new 76 mm automatic guns.
 The anti-aircraft fire control system was advanced but inadequate for surface targets, though no specialized system was deemed necessary.

 These innovations led to a significant displacement increase, reaching 18500 LT, earning the Worcester the nickname "very large light cruiser."

 Worcester and its sister ship Roanoke were decommissioned in 1970 on the same day.